RADLab People

 RADLab Director: Dr. Gaurav Suri

 Dr. Gaurav Suri is a computational neuroscientist and an experimental psychologist.
-He is interested in studying the brain mechanisms that shape human cognitions, emotions, and actions.
+He studies the brain mechanisms that shape human cognitions, emotions, and actions.
+He is interested in examining the proposition that the mind emerges from the interaction of simple processing units and that these interactions can be modeled using neural networks.

-Dr. Suri is an Associate Professor at San Francisco State University.
+Gaurav is an Associate Professor at San Francisco State University and a Distinguished Scientist (Visiting) at The Center of Affective Science at Stanford University.

-Dr. Suri is the recipient of numerous awards, honors, fellowships and research grants.
-His research has been published in leading journals including Psychological Review, Nature, Trends in Cognitive Science, Psychological Science, and Journal of Experimental Psychology: General.
+Gaurav is the recipient of numerous awards, honors, fellowships, and research grants.
+His research has been published in leading journals, including Psychological Review, Nature, Trends in Cognitive Science, Psychological Science, Journal of Experimental Psychology: General, and The Journal of Mathematical Psychology.
+Along with Jay McClelland, he is the co-author of the forthcoming book The Emergent Mind: How Intelligence Arises in People and Machines (Suri and McClelland, Basic Books, Scheduled for Fall 2025).

-Dr. Suri came to academics as the 'second innings' of his career.
-Prior to academics, Dr. Suri was a Managing Director at Deloitte Consulting.
+Gaurav came to academics as the 'second innings' of his career.
+Before academics, Gaurav was a Managing Director at Deloitte Consulting.
 He is also the founding member of two successful entrepreneurial ventures.
-Finally, Dr. Suri is a co-author of the prize-winning novel, A Certain Ambiguity (Suri & Bal, Princeton, 2007).
+Finally, Gaurav is a co-author of the prize-winning novel A Certain Ambiguity (Suri & Bal, Princeton, 2007).

 Catalina Phe